 This is the fifteenth installment of Entropy’s Small Press Releases list.
 Props to Jenny Christie for all of her work to create this amazing asset to the independent literary community.
 I hope to continue in her path.
 Going forward this list will be released on a bi-monthly basis between the releases of Where to Submit.
 The texts in this list are curated through my personal interest and recommendations from publishing companies, authors, and publicists.
 Please contact me with upcoming releases.
-But understand that I will only include two texts per publishing company.
+Understand that I will only include two texts per publishing company.
+Amazon and Bookshop are affiliated links and qualifying sales help to sustain Entropy.
 I can be reached at email@example.com.

 Soft Invasion by James Reich